AdobeDocs/campaign-standard.en/help/audiences/using/aep-using-segment-builder.md

     ![](assets/aep_audiences_eventstab.png)

+>[!NOTE]
+>
+>**Multi-entity segmentation** allows you to extend Profile data with additional data based on products, stores, or other non-profile classes.
+Once connected, data from additional classes becomes available as if they were native to the Profile schema.
+>
+>For more on this, refer to the [dedicated documentation](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/tutorials/segmentation/multi_entity_segmentation.md).

 By default, the Unified Segment builder displays fields for which data is present.
 To display the full schema, including fields for which data is not present, enable the **[!UICONTROL Show full XDM schema]** option from the settings.

 ![](assets/aep_audiences_populatedfields.png)